The following is a basic checklist for waste management, be sure to check with your State, County and City agencies for specific requirements.

 Hazardous Waste Materials

-Most Cities and Counties have a “Zero Tolerance Policy” when it comes to discharging chemicals and hazardous materials into waste system.
+Most Cities and Counties have a “Zero Tolerance Policy” when it comes to discharging chemicals and hazardous materials into the waste systems.
 The following common items, if used, must be removed by a waste management service,

 - Amalgam/Mercury (unused & scrap)